MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-162-Protection-Consumer-Information-Under-Fair-Credit-Reporting-Act/section-162.2.md

 (3) An inquiry or application by the consumer regarding a financial product or service offered by that person during the three-month period immediately preceding the date on which the consumer is sent a solicitation covered by this part.

-(r) *Solicitation* - (1) *In general.* The term “solicitation” means the marketing of a financial product or service initiated by an affiliate to a particular consumer that is -
+(r) *Solicitation*—(1) *In general.* The term “solicitation” means the marketing of a financial product or service initiated by an affiliate to a particular consumer that is—

 (i) Based on eligibility information communicated to that covered affiliate by an affiliate that has or previously had the pre-existing business relationship with a consumer as described in this part; and